epfl-exts/dl-workshop/README.md

 ## Scavenger hunt

-Try to run the `scavenger-hunt.ipynb` notebook with the workshop environment.
+Try to run the `scavenger-hunt.ipynb` notebook (and the other ones!) with the workshop environment.